 Artificial Intelligence and Machine Learning

-Python can handle computations that are crucial to building Machine Learning models.
+Python can handle computations that are crucial to build Machine Learning models.
 It is stable, secure, and has important applications in Machine Learning algorithms.
-The plethora of libraries it has includes Keras, SciPy, Pandas, NumPy, and many others.
+The plethora of libraries it has includes Keras, SciPy, pandas, NumPy, and many others.
 Many developers find Python applications for building ML algorithms easy and convenient.

-Python is also great for AI solutions, including Data Analytics, advanced computing, text and data processing, image recognition, and several more.
-This programming language supports the domain with its extensive libraries.
+Python is also great for AI solutions including Data Analytics, advanced computing, text and data processing, image recognition, and several others.
+Python also supports the domain with its extensive libraries.

-Python has proved to be a significant contributor to the gaming industry, owing to its numerous functionalities and add-ons.
+Owing to its numerous functionalities and add-ons, Python has proved to be a significant contributor to the gaming industry.
 Game developers have adopted the language for the rapid prototyping of interactive video games.
-Here are the top Python frameworks used in game development:
+Here are the top Python frameworks that are used in game development:

-- Pygame: Helps build fully featured games and multimedia programs
+- Pygame: It helps to build fully featured games and multimedia programs.

-- PyKyra: A fast framework for game development and supports direct image reading, MPEG video, MP3, WAV, Ogg Vorbis, etc.
+- PyKyra: It is a fast framework for game development.
+It supports direct image reading, MPEG video, MP3, WAV, Ogg Vorbis, etc.

-- Pyglet: Supports OpenGL graphics, UI event handling, windowing, loading images and videos, joysticks, and playing sounds and music
+- Pyglet: It supports OpenGL graphics, UI event handling, windowing, loading images and videos, joysticks, and playing sounds and music

-- PyOpenGL: Interoperable with several external GUI libraries for Python, including PyGame, Raw Xlib, PyQt, and many others
+- PyOpenGL: It is interoperable with several external GUI libraries for Python including PyGame, Raw Xlib, PyQt, and many others.

-- Kivy: Runs on OS X, Windows, Linux, iOS, Android, and Raspberry Pi and can use most inputs, protocols, and devices, including WM_TOUCH, WM_PEN, Magic Mouse, Mac OS X Trackpad, Linux Kernel HID, Mtdev, and TUIO
+- Kivy: It runs on OS X, Windows, Linux, iOS, Android, and Raspberry Pi and can use most inputs, protocols, and devices including WM_TOUCH, WM_PEN, Magic Mouse, Mac OS X Trackpad, Linux Kernel HID, Mtdev, and TUIO.

-- Panda3D: Used for Python real-time applications in 3D games, simulations, experiments, visualizations, etc.
+- Panda3D: It is used for real-time Python applications in 3D games, simulations, experiments, visualizations, etc.

-- Cocos2d: Helps build apps, games, and some cross-platform GUI-based interactive programs
+- Cocos2d: It helps to build apps, games, and some cross-platform GUI-based interactive programs.

-- Python-Ogre: A rendering engine that has speed and flexibility and supports an impressive feature set for game development
+- Python-Ogre: It is a rendering engine that has speed and flexibility and supports an impressive feature set for game development.

-- Ren’Py: Runs on every computer, has the ability to handle complex game logic, and used in digital storytelling due to its easy handling of word combinations, images, and sounds to create visual novels and life simulation games
+- Ren’Py: It runs on every computer, has the ability to handle complex game logic, and is used in digital storytelling due to its easy handling of word combinations, images, and sounds to create visual novels and life simulation games.

-- PySoy: A 3D game engine and supports Python 3
+- PySoy: It is 3D game engine and supports Python 3.

 Looking to get started in Python?
 Check out our detailed blog on Python at Python Tutorial.

-Creating desktop GUIs is another one of the Python applications.
+Creating desktop GUIs is another application of Python.
 Python is also used in the programming of desktop applications.
 Its Tkinter library helps with the development of UIs.
-Kivy, wxWidgets, PyQt, etc. are used to build applications on several platforms.
+Kivy, wxWidgets, PyQt, etc., are used to build applications on several platforms.

-It shouldn’t come as a surprise that embedded systems development has uses of Python as well.
+It should not come as a surprise that embedded systems development also has uses of Python.
 Engineers and students are rapidly becoming familiar with Python programming.
-Maker movement and Raspberry Pi can be considered the reasons for its popularity.
-Besides the language itself being very flexible and easy to learn, it has led to Python applications in microcontroller-based environments as well.
-Since Python is used to develop Embedded C software, it helps perform high-level applications on smaller devices.
+Maker movement and Raspberry Pi can be considered to be the reasons for Python’s popularity.
+The language itself being very flexible and easy to learn, has led to the application of Python in microcontroller-based environments as well.
+Python helps to perform high-level applications on smaller devices since it is used to develop Embedded C software.

-One of the Python applications lies in simplifying the software development process for complex apps.
-Developers implement SCons for the purpose of build control.
-They carry out automated continuous compilation and testing using Buildbot and Apache Gump.
+Simplifying the software development process for complex apps is one of the applications of Python.
+Developers implement SCons for the purpose of building control.
+They carry out automated continuous compilation and testing by using Buildbot and Apache Gump.
 Bug tracking and project management are done with Roundup and Trac.
-Data analysis and visualization are also possible through Python, simplifying the custom solution process.
+Data analysis and visualization are also possible through Python simplifying the custom solution process.

 Drop all your questions in our Python Community and start a discussion.

 Business applications are significantly different from web applications.
-These applications serve the requirements of an organization rather than individual users.
+Business applications serve the requirements of organizations rather than individual users.
 Organizations prefer Python due to their need for application scalability, extensibility, and readability.
-Tryton and Odoo are good examples of a platform that aids in developing such business applications.
+Tryton and Odoo are good examples of platforms that aid in developing such business applications.